loda-lang/loda-programs/programs/oeis/list2.md

 * [A293553](http://oeis.org/A293553) ([L16 program](293/A293553.asm)): a(n) is the integer k that minimizes |k/Fibonacci(n) - 1/4|.
 * [A293615](http://oeis.org/A293615) ([L04 program](293/A293615.asm)): a(n) = Pochhammer(n, 5) / 2.
 * [A293656](http://oeis.org/A293656) ([L15 program](293/A293656.asm)): a(n) = binomial(n+1,2)*n!/n!!.
+* [A293686](http://oeis.org/A293686) ([L20 program](293/A293686.asm)): 8-digit numbers (padded with leading zeros where necessary) in which the sum of the number consisting of the first four digits and the number consisting of the last four digits equals the number consisting of the middle four digits.
 * [A293703](http://oeis.org/A293703) ([L18 program](293/A293703.asm)): a(n) is the length of the longest palindromic subsequence in the first differences of the list of the first n negative and positive roots of floor(tan(k))=1.
 * [A293706](http://oeis.org/A293706) ([L15 program](293/A293706.asm)): a(n) is the shift of the longest palindromic subsequence within the first differences of the concatenation of the first n negative and positive roots of floor(tan(k)) = 1.
 * [A293727](http://oeis.org/A293727) ([L14 program](293/A293727.asm)): Numbers n such that c(n,0) < c(n,1), where c(n,d) = number of d's in the first n digits of the base-2 expansion of sqrt(2).